Ubuntu Server Hardening Checklist for Production Use

 sudo journalctl -u fail2ban -n 50

-For a complete walkthrough of Fail2Ban setup including HTTP protection, see the Fail2Ban SSH and HTTP protection guide.
+For a complete walkthrough of Fail2Ban setup including HTTP protection, see the Fail2Ban setup guide.

 UFW Firewall: Deny Everything Except What You Explicitly Allow

 Uncomplicated Firewall (UFW) is a front-end to netfilter, the Linux kernel packet filtering framework.
 It is installed by default on Ubuntu but is usually disabled.
-The default configuration is to deny all incoming connections and allow all outgoing.
+The default configuration should be deny all incoming connections and allow all outgoing.
 This is the correct starting point.
-You should explicitly allow only the ports your server needs to function.
+You explicitly allow only the ports your server needs to function.

 sudo apt install ufw -y